the-teachingRSE-project/competencies/summarised_competencies.md

 Over the course of further workshops like the un-deRSE23 workshop in Jena, and the deRSE24 in Würzburg, the content of the paper was further refined and we are grateful to all particpants!
-The group gained more recognition, and the teachingRSE project is now an official working group in de-RSE and in the special interest group on research software of the Gesellschaft für Informatik.
+The group gained more recognition, and the teachingRSE project is now an official working group of the de-RSE society and the special interest group on research software of the Gesellschaft für Informatik.